Plug Into Contra Costa’s green energy future Scenic Contra Costa hills with vibrant blue and pink sky behind sillouhetted trees

 We are in this together.
-Use the information on this page to plug in to resources to make the switch from fossil fuels to cleaner electricity in our homes and throughout our communities.
+Use the information on this page to plug in to Contra Costa’s green energy future.
+Here you will find resources to make the switch from outdated fossil fuels to cleaner electricity in our homes and throughout our communities.

 Clean-Energy Electrification Organizations